 Pine needles are not particularly toxic, and a large number of them would need to be ingested, which is unlikely, before toxicity would be a concern for your pet.
 However, they can cause irritation in the mouth and GI tract of your dog due to tree oils they contain, and because of their pointed structure.

-If your dog has ingested pine needles, he may vomit them up or have mild diarrhea.
+If your dog has ingested pine needles, they may vomit them up or have mild diarrhea.
 A more likely concern rather than toxicity level is blockage or puncture in the gastrointestinal tract.
 Although most cases of pine needle ingestion resolve without serious issue, injury to the GI tract can occur.
 You should monitor your dog for signs of gastrointestinal distress if they have ingested pine or fir needles.
 Abdominal pain, salivation, excessive vomiting or diarrhea, or blood in vomit or stool could indicate an injury or obstruction from the non-digestible, pointed needles.

 Another health concern many pet owners do not consider is that tree water may contain additives such as pesticides or fertilizers for the tree that can be harmful to pets if ingested.
 Pets may avail themselves of the opportunity to drink tree water and can become sick if the water contains toxic substances.
 Covering your tree’s water supply will avoid this hazard.